martinmamql/CMU-MultimodalSDK/README.md

+This is a updated version of SDK for Python 3.X usage.

 # CMU-Multimodal SDK Version 1.2.0 (mmsdk)

 CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
 Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
 2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models.
 The fusion models in prior papers will be released here.